India funding, training terrorists to foment unrest: COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The top military brass observed that Indian efforts to sabotage the China-Pakistan Economic Corridor (CPEC), involvement in financing and training of terrorist organisations for fomenting unrest in Pakistan, especially in AJK, Gilgit-Baltistan (GB) and Balochistan are an affront to peace and security in the region.
+Top military brass observed that Indian efforts to sabotage China-Pakistan Economic Corridor (CPEC), involvement in financing and training of terrorist organisations for fomenting unrest in Pakistan, especially in AJK, Gilgit-Baltistan (GB) and Balochistan are an affront to peace and security in the region.

-Deliberating on recent surge in ceasefire violations by the Indian Army, the forum resolved to take all measures necessary to protect the people living along the LoC from Indian firing, deliberately targeting the civilian population.